 - One of the most popular methods to light multiple sparklers is to light one wedding sparkler, then use it to light the rest of the wedding sparklers one at a time.
 You can designate 1 person as the “lighter”, and have the rest of the people line up to take turns.
 When you light a sparkle with another sparkler, your hands are kept at a safe distance.
 Best of all, you can enjoy the show will getting things ramped up.

 - Always keep the sparkler horizontal or with the tip angled down slightly.
-This will help light the wedding sparkler faster, as the flame will want to naturally move vertical and ignite the sparkler’s pyrotechnic compound.
+This will help light the wedding sparkler faster.
+That’s because the flame will want to naturally move vertical and ignite the sparkler’s pyrotechnic compound.
 Going “with the grain” is always best way to light sparklers at a wedding.

-- Always light your sparkler at the tip, keeping the open flame the furthest away from the bare wire handle as possible.
+- Always light your sparkler at the tip.
+Keep the open flame the furthest away from the bare wire handle as possible.

 By following these simple tips, finding the best way to light sparklers at a wedding is not much of a mystery.
 Also, using a quality version that is double-dipped can be of great benefit.
-Overall, the fastest and most efficient ways to light your wedding sparklers are butane lighters and propane torches, and you should avoid using wooden stick matches at all costs.
+Overall, the fastest and most efficient ways to light your wedding sparklers are butane lighters and propane torches.
+Also, you should avoid using wooden stick matches at all costs.